 The Leonardo Royal Hotel, Birmingham, UK

-One of the most prolific and diverse independent publishers in the United Kingdom and a highly successful writer of Fantasy, Science Fiction and all things in between, Ian Whates is appreciated by all who have the pleasure to spend time with him and to read his stories.
+As founder of Newcon Press, Ian Whates is also one of the most prolific and diverse independent publishers in the United Kingdom.
+Ian Whates is appreciated by all who have the pleasure to spend time with him and to read his stories.

-At first, Whates saw publishing success through magazines, but he quickly developed a strong catalogue of work with independent presses and now has more than eighty short stories published in a variety of venues.
+At first, Whates saw publishing success through magazines, but he quickly developed a strong catalogue of work with independent presses and short stories published in a variety of venues.
 His City of a Hundred Rows novel trilogy published by Angry Robot and Noise sequence published by Rebellion/Solaris showcased his talents as a writer, while his editing of a number of collections for Solaris demonstrated his ability to work with other talented artists, bringing out the best in their creative endeavours.

 However, the foundation of his own publishing company, Newcon Press, signalled a new direction for Whates, one that would come to benefit many of the amazing writers that he chose to work with.

 Anthologies, showcasing short work from a vast array of contributors, collected together on a theme, or a genre, all expertly edited, followed.
 The concept behind each allowed for imaginative interpretations by the writers.
 Established names, partnered with new discoveries allowed readers to discover just how rich and diverse the genres can be.As a publisher, Ian Whates is a diligent companion and confidante to his writers.
 A supporter who wants their work to be as wonderful as possible.